 Julie M. Wulf

-Professor Wulf received a Ph.D. in Economics from Columbia University and a M.Sc. from the London School of Economics.
-Before beginning her doctoral studies, she held several positions in the private sector including Vice President of Corporate Planning and Development at American Express and Senior Associate at Booz-Allen & Hamilton., She was a Principal in a private-equity real estate investment firm in New York where she continues to serve as a director and member of the compensation committee.
+Before receiving her Ph.D. in Economics from Columbia University, Wulf held several positions in the private sector including Vice President of Corporate Planning and Development at American Express and Senior Associate at Booz & Co.
+She also co-founded a private-equity real estate investment firm, served as a director and member of the compensation committee, and remains a principal shareholder.

 Wulf lives in Brookline, MA with her husband, son, and daughter.